CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 #### Which interfaces extend the Collection interface in Java.
 Which classes?
 #### What is the connection between equals() and hashCode()?
 How are they used in HashMap?
 #### What is the difference between checked exceptions and unchecked exceptions?
 Could you bring example for each?
+There are two exception types, checked and unchecked (also called runtime).
+The main difference is that checked exceptions are checked when compiled, while unchecked exceptions are checked at runtime.

 #### What is Error in Java and how does it relate to Exception?
 #### When does 'finally' block run?
 What it is used for?
 Could you give an example from your projects when you would use 'finally'?
 #### What is the largest number you can work with in Java?